peteroupc/peteroupc.github.io/randmisc.md

 [^66]: Canonne, C., Kamath, G., Steinke, T., "[**The Discrete Gaussian for Differential Privacy**](https://arxiv.org/abs/2004.00010)", arXiv:2004.00010 [cs.DS], 2020.

 [^67]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

+[^68]: Gómez-Déniz, Emilio, and E. Calderín-Ojeda. "[**On the usefulness of the logarithmic skew normal distribution for describing claims size data**](https://www.hindawi.com/journals/mpe/2020/1420618/)."
+Mathematical Problems in Engineering 2020 (2020).
+Lin and Stoyanov (2009, "The logarithmic skew-normal distributions are moment-indeterminate", _Journal of Applied Probability_ 46) studied the logarithmic skew normal distribution with _&mu;_=0 and _&sigma;_=1.

+[^69]: Sadeghi, Parastoo, and Mehdi Korki.
+"Offset-Symmetric Gaussians for Differential Privacy." arXiv preprint arXiv:2110.06412 (2021).

+[^70]: Henze, Norbert.
+"A probabilistic representation of the 'skew-normal' distribution."
+Scandinavian journal of statistics (1986): 271-275.
+SNE(_&lambda;_,0) is distributed as Azzalini's skew normal distribution.

 <a id=License></a>
 ## License